How to get a rental with no rental history

 Why is rental history important?

-While a landlord works on the eviction, that landlord will miss out on rental income.
-Rental history helps landlords determine the quality of prospective tenants so they can try to prevent bad experiences.
-Strong rental history could make you more appealing and possibly get more favorable rental term offers
+Rental history helps landlords determine the quality of prospective tenants so they can try to prevent bad experiences, including renting to tenants who don’t pay their rent or damage property.
+It is time-consuming and costly to evict a tenant, and landlords try to avoid renting to tenants who behave irresponsibly.
+Strong rental history could make you more appealing and possibly get more favorable rental term offers.

 Landing your first rental with no rental history

 It is possible to land a rental unit even if you have no rental history.
-Once you secure a rental unit, your history begins.
-Making on-time rent payments and treating the property well will help if you decide to move out and pay rent in another unit.
-You can follow several strategies to help land your first rental with no rental history.
+You can use several strategies to help land your first rental with no rental history.

 Build your credit

-If you have no rental history, landlords may put all their focus on your credit history.
-Raising your credit score may help make your application look more appealing to landlords.
-You can build up your payment history with on-time payments.
+If you have no rental history, landlords may focus on your credit history.
+Raising your credit score may make your application look more appealing to landlords.
+One of the ways to help increase your credit score is to make on-time payments for all your bills.

 Resolve credit history issues

-Correcting any negative marks before applying may put you in a better position to get accepted for a rental.
-You should think about paying off any outstanding credit card debt and establish a budget to avoid future debt.
+Your payment history accounts for a large portion of your credit score.
+Debt could hurt your credit score if you fall behind on payments.
+Raising your credit score before applying may put you in a better position to get accepted for a rental.
+In addition, you should think about paying off any outstanding credit card debt and establish a budget to avoid future debt.

 Find a flexible landlord

 Some landlords have more relaxed requirements than others.
-Larger apartment complexes often have stricter requirements, but you may find more flexibility in a duplex or triplex.
+For example, larger apartment complexes often have stricter requirements, but you may find more flexibility in a privately owned rental.

 A real estate agent may be able to help you navigate available choices and find a landlord that is right for your situation.
 Flexibility with square footage and amenities could also expand your pool of potential landlords.